vand3rlinden/vand3rlinden.github.io/content/post/mdo-safeattachments-policies.md

 >_Safe Attachments scans and evaluates attachments for malicious content before delivering messages to recipients._

 ## What you can manage with a Safe Attachments policy
 With a Safe Attachments policy, administrators can configure an additional layer of protection against malicious content in email attachments.
-It scans and evaluates attachments _(Safe Attachments opens files in a virtual environment)_ before delivering messages to recipients.
+Safe Attachments scans and evaluates attachments in a virtual environment before delivering messages to recipients.
 You can create a custom policy to, specify actions for unknown malware, select a quarantine policy, and configure global settings to protect files in SharePoint, OneDrive, and Teams with Safe Attachments.

 Although there's no default Safe Attachments policy, the ***Built-in protection*** [preset security policy](https://learn.microsoft.com/en-us/defender-office-365/preset-security-policies) provides Safe Attachments protection to all recipients (users who aren't defined in the Standard or Strict preset security policies or in custom Safe Attachments policies).